 - 48 Fulfilling the university's mission of the advancement of knowledge requires, to the fullest extent - 49 possible, that research conducted in the university must be openly disseminated (see Resources - 50 below for Sponsored Funding of Projects policy).
-In addition, EAR and ITAR recognize a - 51 fundamental research exclusion from export controls for the results of research (basic and applied) - 52 that are ordinarily published. - 53 Therefore, solicitations, proposals and agreements which include publication restrictions or other - 54 notice of restriction on dissemination of the results (such as explicit notice that the research will be - 55 covered by export control law) should be disclosed to the Office of Sponsored Programs - Administration (OSPA) as early as possible.
-OSPA will determine whether to negotiate different - 57 provisions regarding publication, or forward the project for approval as required by Faculty - 58 Handbook Section 8.3.1, Sponsored Funding of Projects, which strongly discourages classified - 59 research and research subject to publication restrictions and requires approval of the Vice President - for Research for such research.
-Reasonable delays of publication to assure protection of intellectual property and accuracy in accordance with the policy will not result in loss of the fundamental - 61 property and accuracy in accordance with the policy will - 62 research exclusion. - 63 Upon a determination that export controls apply, the principal investigator (PI), in conjunction with - 64 the Office of Research Integrity (ORI), will create a management plan (see Resources below for link - to the template).
+In addition, EAR and ITAR recognize a - fundamental research exclusion from export controls for the results of research (basic and applied) - that are ordinarily published. - Therefore, solicitations, proposals and agreements which include publication restrictions or other - 54 notice of restriction on dissemination of the results (such as explicit notice that the research will be - 55 covered by export control law) should be disclosed to the Office of Sponsored Programs - Administration (OSPA) as early as possible.
+OSPA will determine whether to negotiate different - 57 provisions regarding publication, or forward the project for approval as required by Faculty - 58 Handbook Section 8.3.1, Sponsored Funding of Projects, which strongly discourages classified - research and research subject to publication restrictions and requires approval of the Vice President - 60 for Research for such research.
+Reasonable delays of publication to assure protection of intellectual - 61 property and accuracy in accordance with the policy will not result in loss of the fundamental - 62 research exclusion. - 63 Upon a determination that export controls apply, the principal investigator (PI), in conjunction with - the Office of Research Ethics (ORE), will create a management plan (see Resources below for link - to the template).
 The plan shall include provisions for restriction on access to research information - and if necessary physical security.
 The plan will assure that faculty and staff working on the project - 67 understand that the information may not be carried or transmitted to a restricted foreign country, or - to a restricted foreign person, without the appropriate export license.
-The plan must be approved by - 69 the department chair or center/institute director and ORI. - 70 If the project requires employment of foreign persons of countries subject to restriction, or otherwise - 71 requires export of Export-Controlled Items, the department shall contact ORI, which will be - responsible for securing the appropriate export license.
-The department and/or ORI will consult with - 73 University Counsel as needed throughout the licensing process. - 74 top
+The plan must be approved by - the department chair or center/institute director and ORE. - 70 If the project requires employment of foreign persons of countries subject to restriction, or otherwise - 71 requires export of Export-Controlled Items, the department shall contact ORE, which will be - 72 responsible for securing the appropriate export license.
+The department and/or ORE will consult with - 73 General Counsel as needed throughout the licensing process. - 74 top